sparkflows/sparkflows-docs/docs/rest-api/rest-apis.rst

 Operations pertaining to processors in Sparkflows
 ::

+    # Returns list of node rules

+    GET /api/v1/node-rules

-    GET /api/v1/node-rules Returns list of node rules GET /api/v1/nodes Gets list of available processors by engine or leave it blank for all processors.
+    # Gets list of available processors by engine or leave it blank for all processors

+    GET /api/v1/nodes

-    GET /api/v1/nodes/count Get Node Count
+    # Get Node Count

+    GET /api/v1/nodes/count

+    # Return processor details by name

+    GET /api/v1/nodes/names/{name}

-    GET /api/v1/nodes/names/{name} Return processor details by name GET /api/v2/nodes Gets list of available processors by engine or leave it blank for all processors.
+    # Gets list of available processors by engine or leave it blank for all processors

+    GET /api/v2/nodes

 operations-controller
 ++++++++++